Clark University’s FERPA Policy

 Faculty serving on university committees where legitimate “need to know” exists may have access to educational records.
 Faculty members of registered honor societies may have access to student educational records for the sole purpose of determining eligibility for membership on the basis that they are acting in an official university capacity that is integral to the educational function of the university.
 In both cases, the legitimate educational interests of students and the university have been served.

 Clark University may share certain personally identifiable information with official agents.
 An official agent of the university is a person or organization performing a business function or service on behalf of the institution (a function or service that the institution normally would perform itself).
-All official agents of Clark University have signed an agency agreement which stipulates that they will adhere to FERPA guidelines.
+All official agents of Clark University have signed an agency agreement that stipulates that they will adhere to FERPA guidelines.